 *% Daily Values are based on a 2,000-calorie diet.

 Curd has a high protein level of 10–12 grams, depending on the kind, in addition to its calorie count.
 This is because our bodies growth and development rely on a protein-based diet.
 Because dry milk is frequently used when making curd, commercially available curds may have more protein than homemade curd.

 The primary sugars found in curd are lactose (milk sugar) and galactose.
-Bacteria break down lactose during fermentation, which also yields glucose and galactose, which are then converted into lactic acid, which gives curd and other fermented dairy products their sour flavour.
+Bacteria break down lactose during fermentation, yielding glucose and galactose, which are then converted into lactic acid, giving curd and other fermented dairy products their sour flavour.

 Since curd has fewer carbs than milk, it is a fantastic addition to a ketogenic diet.
 In addition, the curd is an excellent dish for folks on a diet because it typically only has three percent of its calories from carbohydrates.

 Natural curd contains the least amount of sugar.
 However, the curd available in supermarkets varies in nutrient and sugar content which at times might harm than do any good.
 The curd is sold as fruit or flavoured curd and is generally high in sugar content.
 Avoid these and go for only natural and home-prepared curd for weight loss(1).

 The two main mineral groups you should consume from curd’s mineral composition are potassium and calcium.
 Compared to milk, the proportion of these two minerals in curd is lower.